eik-lib/website/docs/introduction/concepts.md

 ---
-id: overview_concepts
-title: Concepts
+title: Package types
-sidebar_label: Concepts
+sidebar_label: Package types
 ---

-Eik is for serving ESM and CSS but we use the term packages when we refer what is uploaded to an Eik server.
-A package can contain any set of files which are considered to be static assets on a web site.
-Despite being agnostic in its opinion about what a package can contain, Eik does have a package type definition which comes into play when organizing assets.

-## Package Types
+Eik differentiates between three types of packages:

+- `npm` are shared dependencies
+- `maps` are import maps
+- `pkg` are applications

-Eik differentiates between the types of packages it hosts.
-These are: Packages, NPM Packages and Import Maps.
-On the server, these different types live under separate URL namespaces to avoid conflicts with each other.
+On the server these different types live under separate namespaces to avoid naming conflicts.

-### Eik Packages

-Eik packages are normally produced by websites and web applications.
-Such a package typically consists of bundled application code which, most of the time, does not really make much sense to publish as a module to a public repository such as NPM.

-Packages live under the [/pkg/](server_rest_api.md#packages) namespace on an Eik server.

-### NPM Packages
+### `npm`

+The `npm` namespace is designed for modules from the [npm repository](https://www.npmjs.com/).

-NPM packages are modules replicated from the [NPM repository](https://www.npmjs.com/) with the intention that they be loadable by browsers.
-This is similar to what [unpkg](https://unpkg.com/) and [pika](https://www.pika.dev/) do, with the exception that Eik does not proxy NPM modules as Unpkg and Pika do.
-Eik has taken a different approach and it is necessary to manually publish modules from NPM to Eik as well as do any transpiling from (for example) CommonJS to ESM as a manual process before publishing.
+This is somewhat similar to what [unpkg](https://unpkg.com/) and [pika](https://www.pika.dev/) do, however Eik does not act as a proxy.
+Instead, you must manually publish modules from npm to Eik, as well as do any transpiling to ESM before publishing.

 NPM Packages live under the [/npm/](server_rest_api.md#npm-packages) namespace on an Eik server.

-### Import Maps
+### `maps`

 Import Maps are handled as single JSON files in Eik and not treated as a package.
 It's only possible to upload a single file and not a group of files like it is when uploading packages.

 Import Maps live under the [/map/](server_rest_api.md#import-maps) namespace on a Eik server.

+### `pkg`

+Eik packages are normally produced by websites and web applications.
+Such a package typically consists of bundled application code which, most of the time, does not really make much sense to publish as a module to a public repository such as NPM.

+Packages live under the [/pkg/](server_rest_api.md#packages) namespace on an Eik server.

 ## Naming and versioning